Percocet Addiction Rehab Center

-Percocet addiction is a very serious form of opioid use disorder.
+Percocet addiction is a very serious opioid use disorder.
 Percocet is a prescription narcotic painkiller that is highly susceptible to abuse and addiction.
 Signs of dependence on this drug include being unable to control its use and developing tolerance and withdrawal.
 Percocet addiction can be effectively treated and managed, but it is important to first be diagnosed and to go through supervised detox.
-Ongoing treatment after detox includes medications, therapy, and often residential care.
-The outlook is positive for anyone who can access and is willing to commit to long-term treatment.
+Effective treatment after detox includes medications, therapy, and residential care.

 What Is Percocet Addiction?

 Percocet is a brand name narcotic pain medication that includes a combination of the opioid painkiller oxycodone and the over-the-counter drug acetaminophen.
 It is approved to treat and help manage moderate to severe pain.
 It is also susceptible to abuse and can cause an opioid use disorder, even in people taking it as directed.
 Addiction to Percocet occurs when misuse of this drug gets out of control when an individual tries but fails to stop using it and continues in spite of the major problems that it causes in other areas of his or her life, such as relationships, health, and finances.